JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-06-19-explain_clinical_doc_medication_en.md

 val ner_pipeline = PretrainedPipeline("explain_clinical_doc_medication", "en", "clinical/models")

-val result = ner_pipeline.annotate("""The patient is a 30-year-old female with an insulin dependent diabetes, type 2.
+val result = ner_pipeline.annotate("""The patient is a 30-year-old female with diabetes mellitus type 2.
 She received a course of Bactrim for 14 days for UTI.
-She was prescribed 5000 units of Fragmin  subcutaneously daily, and along with Lantus 40 units subcutaneously at bedtime.""")
+She was prescribed 5000 units of Fragmin subcutaneously daily.
+She was also prescribed 40 units of Lantus subcutaneously at night.""")

 ```
 </div>